romanini-ciandt/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

    mv common.auto.example.tfvars common.auto.tfvars
    mv shared.auto.example.tfvars shared.auto.tfvars
    mv development.auto.example.tfvars development.auto.tfvars
-   mv nonproduction.auto.example.tfvars nonproduction.auto.tfvars
+   mv non-production.auto.example.tfvars non-production.auto.tfvars
    mv production.auto.example.tfvars production.auto.tfvars
    ```

-1. See any of the envs folder [README.md](../4-projects/business_unit_1/production/README.md#inputs) files for additional information on the values in the `common.auto.tfvars`, `development.auto.tfvars`, `nonproduction.auto.tfvars`, and `production.auto.tfvars` files.
+1. See any of the envs folder [README.md](../4-projects/business_unit_1/production/README.md#inputs) files for additional information on the values in the `common.auto.tfvars`, `development.auto.tfvars`, `non-production.auto.tfvars`, and `production.auto.tfvars` files.
 1. See any of the shared folder [README.md](../4-projects/business_unit_1/shared/README.md#inputs) files for additional information on the values in the `shared.auto.tfvars` file.

-1. You need to manually plan and apply only once the `business_unit_1/shared` and `business_unit_2/shared` environments since `development`, `nonproduction`, and `production` depend on them.
+1. You need to manually plan and apply only once the `business_unit_1/shared` and `business_unit_2/shared` environments since `development`, `non-production`, and `production` depend on them.

 1. In order to manually run the apply for shared workspace from your local we need to temporary unset the TFC backend by renaming `envs/shared/backend.tf` to `envs/shared/backend.tf.temporary_disabled`.